farukyucel5/TurksatEdevletCaseStudy/README.md

 aksi taktirde program çalışmayacaktır.

 Note
-This project is specifically designed for Turkish software developers, as it focuses on testing certain features of the Turkish E-government system.
+This project is specifically designed for Turkish citizens, as it focuses on testing certain features of the Turkish E-government system.